-ClickHouse has been initially developed to power Yandex.Metrica, the second largest web analytics platform in the world, and continues to be it's core component.
+ClickHouse was originally developed to power Yandex.Metrica, the second largest web analytics platform in the world, and continues to be the core component of this system.
 With more than 13 trillion records in the database and more than 20 billion events daily, ClickHouse allows generating custom reports on the fly directly from non-aggregated data.
-This article gives a historical background on what was the main goal of ClickHouse before it became an opensource product.
+This article briefly covers the goals of ClickHouse in the early stages of its development.

-Yandex.Metrica generates custom reports based on hits and sessions on the fly, with arbitrary segments and time periods chosen by the end user.
-Complex aggregates are often required, such as the number of unique visitors.
-New data for the reports arrives in real-time.
+Yandex.Metrica builds customized reports on the fly based on hits and sessions, with arbitrary segments defined by the user.
+This often requires building complex aggregates, such as the number of unique users.
+New data for building a report is received in real time.

-As of April 2014, Yandex.Metrica received approximately 12 billion events (page views and clicks) daily.
-All these events must be stored in order to build those custom reports.
-A single query may require scanning millions of rows in no more than a few hundred milliseconds, or hundreds of millions of rows over a few seconds.
+As of April 2014, Yandex.Metrica was tracking about 12 billion events (page views and clicks) daily.
+All these events must be stored in order to build custom reports.
+A single query may require scanning millions of rows within a few hundred milliseconds, or hundreds of millions of rows in just a few seconds.